Welcome. My name is Van Thi Diep.

 finding togetherness in our brilliance

 Phenomenological research is like stargazing with human stories.
 Each individual story may seem like a speck of dust in the dark night, but together in our glimmering starlight, they become meaningful constellations.
-The constellation patterns (i.e., research topics) that I find most attractive, and the ones I seek out, are the inconspicuous ones that reveal our deepest relationship with nature, both internally and externally.
+The constellation patterns (i.e., the research topics) that I find most attractive are the inconspicuous ones that reveal our deepest relationship with nature, both internally and externally.

 nature and forest therapy